Last Updated on 17 December, 2020 by Veronica

 We carry on with our series about Route 66.
-Counting with today there are 5 days left to get to Chicago….
-Today we have a relatively short section, 160 miles within the state of Oklahoma.
+Counting with today, there are 5 days left to get to Chicago… Today we have a relatively short section, 160 miles within the state of Oklahoma.
 You are in a state where storms are common and also tornadoes.
-We got caught by a storm, sky went really dark, almost black, but nothing serious to panic.
+We got caught by a storm, and the sky went really dark, almost black, but nothing serious to panic about.

 Clinton – El Reno

-If you arrived too late to Clinton and yesterday you didn’t have time to visit the museum of Route 66.
-Then, is should be your first stop of today.
-Otherwise…. have a good breakfast and let’s begin.
-We’ll have to drive on I-40 until we pass Weatherford, from there, we can take Route 66.
+If you arrived too late to Clinton and yesterday, you didn’t have time to visit the museum of Route 66.
+Then, it should be your first stop of today.
+Otherwise…. have a good breakfast, and let’s begin.
+We’ll have to drive on I-40 until we pass Weatherford; from there, we can take Route 66.

 - Check out: Best Travel Insurance for your trips

 Next stop, Hydro.
 We drive for the original route.
-A little further we will find the station of Lucille Hammons.
+A little further, we will find the station of Lucille Hammons.
 Lucille Hammons was born in 1915 and died in 2000.
-She was the owner of this gas station and runned it for almost 60 years.
+She was the owner of this gas station and ran it for almost 60 years.

-She became well known in the Route 66 and her establishment became known as Lucille’s.
-She became well known for her kindness and good treatment to tourists, thus people used to call her “The mother of the mother road”.
+She became well known in Route 66, and her establishment became known as Lucille’s.
+She became well known for her kindness and good treatment of tourists.
+Thus people used to call her “The mother of the mother road.”